ADVANTICS/documentation/products/adb-pc-dc01/docs/installation.md

 This guide covers the connection of all high-voltage and low-voltage electrical cables.

+!!!
+WARNING "**RISK OF ELECTRIC SHOCK**"
-**WARNING:** **RISK OF ELECTRIC SHOCK.** This procedure must only be performed by qualified personnel.
-Ensure all power sources (Port A and Port B) are fully de-energized, disconnected, and locked-out.
+      This procedure must only be performed by qualified personnel.
+Ensure all power sources (Port A and Port B) are **de-energized, disconnected, and locked out**.

 **Prerequisites:**
 - All power sources are confirmed OFF and locked-out (LOTO).